 More recently, it’s even evolved to the point where it can also start to assume some intent about those phrases — so it may understand that if you search for movie theaters, it can also return cinema information.
 Or if you search “restaurants near me” it’ll use your location data to find restaurants located a certain distance from your physical location.

-But the important thing to know here is that if there are keywords people are likely to search for that are relevant to what you do, it makes sense to have them included in the text on your website.
+The important thing to know here is that you should be using keywords people are likely to search for that are relevant to what you do.

 Further, you want to include them in key places on those pages.
 Google knows, for example, that content in a heading or in a page title is more important than content in the body of a page.
 Bold text also matters — it tells Google that text is important.